SegersIan/architecture-handbook/README.md

 #### 4.2.
 Characteristics of the system

 > Describes basically **how we want the system to behave**.
 See [the characteristics list](architecture-characteristics.md) for an detailed list of examples.
-The *desired* behaviour and other charactericis vary widely per system.
+The *desired* behavior and other characteristics vary widely per system.

 [Characteristics Image](https://fundamentalsofsoftwarearchitecture.com/images/book/fosa_0104.png)

 #### 4.3.
 Architecture Decisions

 >Describes the **rules** for how a system should be constructed.
 These form the **constraints of the system** and **informs the developers on what they can and cannot do**.
 >Exceptions to these rules can happen, such a exception is also called a *variance*.
-Based on the size of an organization, an Architecture Decision Board (ADB) or an indivdual architect can grant such exceptions.
+Based on the size of an organization, an Architecture Decision Board (ADB) or an individual architect can grant such exceptions.
 This is very common, as there are always exceptions to the rule.
 An exception is usually only for a given part of the system.
-It doesn not hurt to measure the amount of exceptions that are granted.
+It does not hurt to measure the amount of exceptions that are granted.

 Example: The presentation layer is not allowed to call the database layer directly.

 These **Architectural decisions are about:**:
 * **Making the right trade-offs** for your system.
-There is no perfect architecture, so we need to be explicit and consious about which trade-offs we make.
+There is no perfect architecture, so we need to be explicit and conscious about which trade-offs we make.
 It's about **Fit For Purpose**.
     * Note that the [Software Architecture: The Hard Parts](https://architecturethehardparts.com/) books uses the following subtitle:
         > Modern Trade-Off analyses for Distributed Architectures.
 * **Keeping your options open** of your system in the future.
-    * Try to minimize the number of early and irreverisble decisions.
+    * Try to minimize the number of early and irreversible decisions.
 What we do is "defer" as many decisions as possible.
 When talking to business you could compare these "deferred decisions" to "options" in the finance.
     * Examples: Choosing a platform agnostic programming language, allow for horizontal scaling so the sizing decisions can be postponed (elasticity).
     * As Gregor Hohpe puts it: [Architecture is about selling options](https://architectelevator.com/architecture/architecture-options/).